 There are several questions any engineer should ask while considering service requests, including:

 - How does the current land use compare to the proposed land use?

 - What utilities are ultimately necessary for project completion?

 - What local ordinances or regulations pertain to the work?

-At this point, the project manager is close to exceeding the project budget, and now needs to revise the design to include the septic system and get the design approved by the local health department.
-Additionally, the job needs to be rebid to avoid price gouging by the award contractor.
+At this point, the project manager is close to exceeding the project budget.
+Furthermore, design revisions must be done to include the septic system, which also has to be approved by the local health department.
+Additionally, the job needs to be rebid to avoid price gouging by the awarded contractor.
 A significant amount of time and resources not previously accounted for must be put into the project.
 This major issue could have been easily avoided by proactively contacting the sewer district prior to design to obtain the service information; at that point, the project manager would have the opportunity to inform his or her client that the scope of work is far different from what was originally expected.
-Instead, the client is extremely frustrated, and the project manager’s company will walk away with far less profit and a poor reputation which may last for years to come.
+Instead, the client is extremely frustrated, and the project manager’s company will walk away with far less profit and a poor reputation that may last for years to come.

-Walden has an experienced team of professional engineers with decades of experience in due diligence and other pre-construction planning issues.
-We draw on this experience and proactively work on our clients’ behalf to ensure that project planning, design and construction efforts are coordinated with all involved parties.
-Scroll through our featured projects to see other examples of Walden’s creative problem solving.
-Please give us a call at (516) 624-7200 today to learn more!
+Walden has an experienced team of professional engineers with decades of experience performing due diligence and addressing other pre-construction planning issues.
+We draw on this experience and proactively work on our client’s behalf to ensure that project planning, design, and construction efforts are coordinated with all involved parties.
+Scroll through our featured projects to see other examples of Walden’s creative problem-solving.
+Give us a call at (516) 624-7200 today to learn more!